ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 ## IBM Displaywriter System

-Ths Displaywriter System is a word processing system that IBM produced in the early 1980s.
+The Displaywriter System is a word processing system that IBM produced in the early 1980s.
 It is at the intersection of typewriters and computers.

 ![IBM Displaywriter System](/assets/pages/typewriter-bucket-list/ibm-displaywriter.webp){:standalone style="max-width: 75%; width="100%"}